-- Are the described objectives of the instrument, (see section 3) sufficiently met? - Does the application sufficiently account for the ways in which the project contributes to the green transition?
+- Are the described objectives of the instrument, (see section 2.2 and section 3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the call's theme of green research?

 Scientific quality:

 - Does the project description document that the project contains potential for scientific progress, innovation and originality (theoretical, methodical and empirical)? - Does it display innovative research as opposed to expanding on already ongoing research? - Does the project description document that the project contributes to internationalisation of Danish research? - Does the project description contain: - a clear and well-defined research question and objective? - a description of state of the art and/or the scientific challenges within the project's research area, and the project's potential contribution to this? - consistent and suitable hypotheses? - an account of the theoretical and/or methodical foundation, including an argumentation for the relevance of the proposed activities in relation to this foundation? - If relevant to the project: Is there an argument for the correlation between the project's hypothesis, theory and method? - If relevant to the project: Is there a sufficient description of the project's empirical material or data foundation, including any pilot projects and/or any preliminary data? - If relevant: Is there sufficient synergy between the individual parts of the project?